-Skill Max Make your marking judgements based on the candidate's ability to apply a range of appropriate modelling techniques to inform and communicate design decisions. n mark 1-3 marks 4-6 marks 7-8 marks Apply modelling techniques 8 limited use of modelling to inform design decisions limited use of modelling to communicate design decisions adequate use of modelling to inform design decisions adequate use of modelling to communicate design decisions effective use of modelling to inform design decisions effective use of modelling to communicate design decisions Further information for assessing - 'apply modelling techniques' Candidates can carry out modelling at any stage of the design process. ♦ To gain ma • To gain marks, candidates must indicate what they have learned from the models and what decisions they have reached.
+Skill Max Make your marking judgements based on the candidate's ability to apply a range of appropriate modelling techniques to inform and communicate design decisions. mark 1-3 marks 4-6 marks 7-8 marks Apply modelling techniques 8 limited use of modelling to inform design decisions limited use of modelling to communicate design decisions adequate use of modelling to inform design decisions adequate use of modelling to communicate design decisions effective use of modelling to inform design decisions effective use of modelling to communicate design decisions Further information for assessing - 'apply modelling techniques' Candidate s can ca rry out modelling at any stage of the de Candidates can carry out modelling at any stage of the design process.

+• To gain marks, candidates must indicate what they have learned from the models and what decisions they have reached.

-- To achieve marks in the top band, it is likely that the candidate will have used a range of modelling techniques. - Modelling can be computer-generated and/or physical models.
+• To achieve marks in the top band, it is likely that the candidate will have used a range of modelling techniques.

+• Modelling can be computer-generated and/or physical models.